 I can’t wait to hear what this uncovers for you!
-You’ll find your FREE workbook to go through all these steps just below.
+You’ll find your FREE workbook to go through all these steps here.

-If you’d like my support to help you put in a strategy and take action to grow your business, you find out more about working with me here.
+If you’d like my support to help you create a strategy and take action to grow your business, you find out more about working with me here.

 Get your FREE guide to why SUBSCRIPTION BOXES are the key model to know right now, with the steps to set one up with your EXISTING business and products - EVEN if you're exhausted and money is tight.